Permanent Disability

 Important Considerations

-Disputes: If there is a disagreement over the PD rating or benefits, employees can request a hearing with the Workers' Compensation Appeals Board (WCAB) to resolve the issue.
+Disputes- Employees can request a hearing with the Workers' Compensation Appeals Board (WCAB) to resolve disagreements over PD ratings or benefits.

 Filing for Permanent Disability

-Legal and Administrative Support: Consider consulting with a workers' compensation attorney if there are complexities or disputes regarding the PD benefits.
+Legal and Administrative Support -Consult a workers' compensation attorney if there are complexities or disputes regarding PD benefits.